byu-oit/handel/docs/supported-services/dynamodb.rst

    * - <ENV_PREFIX>_TABLE_ARN
      - The ARN of the created DynamoDB table

-The <URL_PREFIX> is a consistent prefix applied to all information injected for service dependencies.
+The <ENV_PREFIX> is a consistent prefix applied to all information injected for service dependencies.
 See :ref:`environment-variable-prefix` for information about the structure of this prefix.

 Events produced by this service
 -------------------------------